"Lest We Forget"

-In the early 1900s, African-Americans sought a better life in the North.
-Jim Crow Laws in the South reinforced segregation and discrimination.
-Agricultural problems also made it difficult for African-Americans to make a living in the South.
-African-Americans migrated to Omaha seeking better jobs.
-Labor recruiters, northern newspapers that were sent south, and simple word of mouth helped to keep a steady flow of African-American workers coming north during WWI.
-African-Americans often migrated north on trains or buses, traveling with limited possessions, but filled with hope for a better life.
-African-Americans in Omaha settled first in South Omaha for the packing jobs.
-Then they moved to the north part because of available housing and because they could own their own businesses.
-North Omaha quickly became the heart of the African-American community.
+In the early 1900s, African Americans sought a better life in the North.
+Jim Crow laws in the South reinforced segregation and discrimination.
+Agricultural problems also made it difficult for African Americans to make a living in the South.
+African Americans migrated to Omaha seeking better jobs.
+Labor recruiters, northern newspapers that were sent south, and simple word of mouth helped to keep a steady flow of African American workers coming north during WWI.
+African Americans often migrated north on trains or buses, traveling with limited possessions, but filled with hope for a better life.
+African Americans in Omaha settled first in South Omaha for the packing jobs.
+Then they moved to the Near North Side because of available housing and because they could own their own businesses.
+North Omaha quickly became the heart of the African American community.

 Pilgrim Baptist Church 1931

-By 1931, Pilgrim Baptist Church was established on the corner of 25th and Hamilton in North Omaha.
-The church, started by migrants from Alabama, was now flourishing with members active in developing the North Omaha community and the church itself.
-The picture shows some members of the congregation participating in Vacation Bible School in 1931 (Photo courtesy of Durham Western Heritage Museum).
+By 1931, Pilgrim Baptist Church was established on the corner of 25th and Hamilton streets in North Omaha.
+The church, started by migrants from Alabama, was flourishing with members active in developing the North Omaha community and the church itself.
+The picture shows some members of the congregation participating in Vacation Bible School in 1931.
+(The Durham Museum Archive Photo)

 The Monitor as a Recruiter

-In addition to promoting the African-American community in North Omaha, The Monitor served as a recruitment tool to bring southern African-Americans north.
+In addition to promoting the African American community in North Omaha, The Monitor served as a recruitment tool to bring southern African Americans north.
 The Monitor sent copies of their paper to the South at this time to get the message out about what was going on in the North.
-People came to Omaha for work in the packing houses, railroads, and other jobs (Article courtesy of Omaha Monitor).
+People came to Omaha to work in packing houses, railroads, and other jobs.
+(Omaha Monitor Archives)

 Omaha Employer: the Stockyards

 During WWI, white men left to fight overseas.
-Many employers began recruiting southern African-Americans to come North to fill the labor void.
-The primary industries in Omaha that attracted black workers were the packing houses, railroads, and stockyards.
-African-Americans hoped these new opportunities would provide the basis for a new and better life, away from the Jim Crow South.
-(Photo courtesy of Douglas County Historical Society).
+Many employers began recruiting southern African Americans to come North to fill the labor void.
+The primary industries in Omaha that attracted Black workers were the packing houses, railroads, and stockyards.
+African Americans hoped these new opportunities would provide the basis for a new and better life, away from the Jim Crow South.
+(Douglas County Historical Society Archives)

 Omaha Race Riots of 1919

 Early leaders helped the community by being the voice for the community.
 Rev. John Albert Williams was a key leader of the community.
-He was the first president of the Omaha chapter of the N.A.A.C.P.
-Community news events were shared through black newspapers like The Monitor.
-Issues of The Monitor were sent to the South to let African-Americans know what was going on in Omaha, such as jobs in the packing houses and opportunities to own their own homes and businesses.
+He was the first president of the Omaha chapter of the NAACP.
+Community news events were shared through Black newspapers like The Monitor.
+Issues of The Monitor were sent to the South to let African Americans know what was going on in Omaha, such as jobs in packing houses and opportunities to own their own homes and businesses.

-In 1919 white soldiers who fought in WWI returned to northern cities to find larger African-American populations and limited jobs.
-This led to tension and hostility between blacks and whites.
+In 1919, white soldiers who fought in WWI returned to northern cities to find larger African American populations and limited jobs.
+This led to tension and hostility between Blacks and whites.
 Newspapers often increased this tension with racist reporting; stories published in the Omaha Bee played a role in instigating the Omaha Race Riot of 1919.
-In September 1919, Agnes Loebuck & Milton Hoffman (her boyfriend), told police that on Thursday, September 25, a black man jumped out, shoved a gun in Hoffman, then raped Agnes.
+In September 1919, Agnes Loebuck and her boyfriend Milton Hoffman told police that on Thursday, September 25, a Black man jumped out, shoved a gun at Hoffman, then raped Agnes.
 William Brown, was arrested for the attack.
 Two days later, a mob formed outside the courthouse where Brown was being held.
 Brown was lynched, hung, shot, dragged through the street, and finally burned.
-Despite this terrible event, and the reality of discrimination, African-Americans continued to define their own lives and create a strong and thriving community.
-By the 1920s, the African-American population in Omaha had grown from roughly 5,000 to 10,000, with almost 70% of the population coming from the South.
+Despite this terrible event, and the reality of discrimination, African Americans continued to define their own lives and create a strong and thriving community.
+By the 1920s, the African American population in Omaha had grown from roughly 5,000 to 10,000, with almost 70 percent of the population coming from the South.

-“The Great Migration,” was the period in which African-Americans moved from the South and settled in the North.
+“The Great Migration,” was the period in which African Americans moved from the South and settled in the North.
 It was the largest mass migration of any people in American history.
-From the early 1900s through the 1920s, African- Americans migrated to Omaha due to the availability of jobs in the meatpacking industry and the Union Pacific Railroads.
-The hope in moving north was freedom from discrimination and the chance to gain equal rights.
-African-Americans quickly began making Omaha their home, first settling in South Omaha then moving to North Omaha, along 24th, 30th, Cuming and Lake Street.
+From the early 1900s through the 1920s, African Americans migrated to Omaha due to the availability of jobs in the meatpacking industry and the Union Pacific Railroads.
+The hope of moving north was freedom from discrimination and the chance to gain equal rights.
+African Americans quickly began making Omaha their home, first settling in South Omaha then moving to North Omaha, along 24th, 30th, Cuming and Lake streets.

-Many white business owners left North Omaha, isolating the African-American community, and causing Omaha to become segregated.
+Many white business owners left North Omaha, isolating the African American community, and causing Omaha to become segregated.
 As years went on, redlining, racial covenants, and more race riots in the 1960s reinforced racial segregation in Omaha.
-What was once a thriving community, North Omaha is still struggling today to rebuild and recover from years of segregation and racism.
-But with the spark of new developments such as businesses and housing, North Omaha is hoping to once again become the center of the black community and an area in which African Americans will migrate back to.
+What was once a thriving community, North Omaha is still struggling in 2010 to rebuild and recover from years of segregation and racism.
+But with the spark of new developments such as businesses and housing, North Omaha is hoping to once again become the center of the Black community and an area to which African Americans will migrate back.